Liberal Democratic Party (Japan): 2009–2024

-Yoshihide Suga took over from Shinzo Abe in September 2020 after a three-way race.
-After Suga declined to run for re-election, successor Fumio Kishida led the party to a victory in the October 2021 Japanese general election after a four-way race, defying expectations.
-Despite support dropping in 2022 after the assassination of Shinzo Abe over connections between various party members and the Unification Church, the party had a good showing in the 2023 Japanese unified local elections, winning over half of the 2260 prefectural assembly seats being contested and six governorship positions.

-From 18 to 19 January 2024, following a scandal involving failure to report and misuse of ¥600 million in campaign funds by members of the Liberal Democratic Party of Japan's conservative Seiwa Seisaku Kenkyūkai and Shisuikai factions in violation of Japanese campaign finance and election law, three factions (Seiwa Seisaku Kenkyūkai, Shisuikai, in addition to PM Kishida's Kōchikai) all announced their intention to dissolve entirely in hopes of restoring public trust.
+After Suga declined to run for re-election, successor Fumio Kishida led the party to a victory in the 2021 general election after a four-way party leadership race, defying expectations.
+Despite support dropping in 2022 after the assassination of Abe over connections between various party members and the Unification Church, the party had a good showing in the 2023 unified local elections, winning over half of the 2260 prefectural assembly seats being contested and six governorship positions.
+From 18 to 19 January 2024, following the LDP slush fund scandal involving failure to report and misuse of ¥600 million in campaign funds by party members of the conservative Seiwa Seisaku Kenkyūkai and Shisuikai factions in violation of Japanese campaign finance and election law, three factions (Seiwa Seisaku Kenkyūkai, Shisuikai, in addition to Prime Minister Kishida's Kōchikai) all announced their intention to dissolve entirely in hopes of restoring public trust.
 Several LDP lawmakers were indicted, including incumbent lawmakers Yasutada Ōno and Yaichi Tanigawa, who both resigned from the party following their indictments.
+Kishida resigned in August 2024 over the scandal and low approval ratings, and was succeeded by Shigeru Ishiba.